JEEVAGA/Jeevagan/README.md

-Jeevagan git and githuh tutorial practice
+Jeevagan git and githuh tutorial practice for job